Jersey club: Regional development: 2003–2009

 Many young Newark producers soon began leaving for college or employment, causing there to be a temporary drought of producers around 2003 but spreading the style to other locations.
 Meanwhile, Tameil, Dolla, and Mike V were utilizing Sony Acid Pro, a digital audio workstation that remains popular with Jersey club producers, to create music and support themselves.
 Around 2005, a younger generation began to emerge alongside these older producers, with groups like the Partyhoppers of Elizabeth, New Jersey, initially dissing and then joining the Brick Bandits.
 Around this time, the name of the genre changed to "Jersey club" to account for its spread beyond Newark, as increasingly popularity on college campuses and the success of Baltimore club raised the scene's profile on the Internet, particularly through Myspace.

 Around this time, the Jersey style drifted away from the Baltimore template and its palette became more distinctive as younger producer-DJs such as Nadus, Sliink, Jayhood, and R3LL began receiving recognition.
 R3LL, then a high school student, became known as a promoter of parties and later spread the music to college campuses in North Jersey.

+Celebby (Celeb) also emerged as a staple in the jersey club sound in 2007.
+Celebby used her originality to create the first original jersey club sample pack as a vocalist.
+She created and recorded her own viral vocals such as “Did this n*gga just grab my butt?…” “My butt too fat” “ooh” & “Make it Jump”.
+Many Djs and producers across New Jersey began to incorporate her vocals in their jersey club records.
+Cementing her as “The Voice” of Jersey Club.

-Around 2007, Philadelphia began developing its own club scene influenced by the Jersey style.
+Later that year, Philadelphia began developing its own club scene influenced by the Jersey style.
 Around 2008, the genre began receiving airplay on major rap and R&B stations like Hot 97 and Power 105.
+2008 also gave birth to the first rapping on club beats when Newark's Unicorn151 collaborated with Baltimore's DJ K-Swift via Myspace for the song "Tote It Remix".
 By 2009, it had spread to 21+ clubs and new, older demographics.
 Around this time, the scene shifted toward competitive dancing and battling became a central element inspired by DJ Fresh's "Get Silly," along with MCing by figures such as Lil Man.
-Tim Dolla produced a hit track called "Swing Dat" in reference to the popular dance move, and subsequent dance tracks like DJ Fresh's "Get Silly" and Jayhood's "Patty Cake" and DJ Tone Dafire Marshal's "She Gotta Donkey" & "Get Downtown" went viral via YouTube.
+Tim Dolla produced a hit track called "Swing Dat" in reference to the popular dance move, and subsequent dance tracks like DJ Fresh's "Go Silly" and Jayhood's "Patty Cake" and DJ Tone Dafire Marshal's "She Gotta Donkey" & "Get Downtown" went viral via YouTube.